northwestcoder/firebase2appsheet/README.md

 `https://firebase2appsheet-{{randomid}}-uc.a.run.app/`

 - in Appsheet.com, create a new Rest API connection ("Apigee") using this endpoint:

 `https://firebase2appsheet-{{randomid}}-uc.a.run.app/oaspec`

 and the apikey you configured.
 For more information on the rest API connector in Appsheet go [here](https://help.appsheet.com/en/articles/4438873-apigee-data-source)

+- We have also provided a [template app](https://www.appsheet.com/samples/Companion-app-for-a-github-project-See-About--More-Information?appGuidString=4615279d-6ace-4adb-8eda-241bdf692bdc) which is currently using Google Sheets.
+The premise here is that if you were successful in following all of the instructions above, you can swap out - one by one - each table reference in this template app, from Google Sheets to your newly configured rest API data source.

 ### Background